Meet the Lab

 Maansi Desai, Ph.D.

 Maansi Desai completed her PhD at The University of Texas at Austin in Speech, Language, and Hearing Sciences with an emphasis on auditory and computational neuroscience.
 She wrote her thesis on utilizing acoustically rich audiovisual naturalistic stimuli to investigate speech encoding in the brain using scalp EEG and intracranial EEG.
-She is currently working as a postdoctoral researcher in the Hamilton lab.
+She is currently working as a part time postdoctoral researcher in the Hamilton lab.
 Her research interests include auditory attention and utilizing electrophysiological modalities to advance the field of brain-computer interfaces or wearables to help improve various forms of communication impairments.

 Research Program Coordinator

-Alyssa Field, MEd
+Alyssa Field, M.Ed

 Alyssa Field graduated with a BA in Linguistics from the University of Texas at Austin (2020) and obtained her M.Ed in Secondary Education - Talent Development from Texas State University (2023).
 Her background includes interests in sociolinguistics and applications of digital humanities.
 In the Hamilton Lab, she handles neuroimaging demands of our sEEG projects, data management, and general operations of the lab.